Citrus Strike of 1936: Aftermath

+The strike ended on July 27 with a modest victory for the workers, securing a pay increase and the elimination of transportation charges, but growers refused to recognize the union and retained the upper hand through a non-binding arbitration clause that favored their interests.
+As part of the settlement, the Mexican Consulate assured growers they would “clean out” radical elements from the union, leading to a purge of militant leaders and weakening the organization from within.

+A direct outcome of the 1936 strike is that the Citrus Association evicted fifty families from the Camp Colorado housing.
+The strike marked a turning point when the growers' "paternalism crumbled".
+Prior to the strike the association had touted the camp as a "model of Americanization" providing English classes focused on housework and encouraged families to be model citizens and workers".

+Over the following years, the union's strength steadily declined, and CUCOM leadership ultimately voted to stop cooperating with the consulate.
+Historians view this outcome as a turning point: the 1936 citrus strike effectively ended the Mexican Consulate's dominance in California labor disputes and pushed future organizing efforts toward integration with U.S. national unions such as the AFL and CIO.
+In retrospect, the consulate's intervention, shaped by Mexican domestic politics and its fear of radicalism, hindered unionization in the short term but permanently altered the trajectory of labor and political history in the region.

 In 1939, a congressional investigation found that the growers had illegally blacklisted people and used violent tactics to crush the strike.
 However, no charges were filed.
 Carey McWilliams referenced the strikes in a chapter of his nationally released book Factories in the Field (1939), stating that "No one who has visited a rural county in California under these circumstances will deny the reality of the terror that exists.
 It is no exaggeration to describe this state of affairs as fascism in practice."

+Following the strike, the association moved away from the family-based labor system that had characterized Campo Colorado.
+It began hiring "braceros," also known as Mexican contract laborers who were ineligible for citizenship, to work the fields.

-The strike has been noted as largely forgotten, such as in a 1971 dissertation on the subject and in a 1975 article for the Los Angeles Times, which referred to it as "one of the least-chronicled incidents in the history of the citrus belt."
+The strike has been noted as largely forgotten, such as in a 1971 dissertation on the subject, and in a 1975 article for the Los Angeles Times, which referred to it as "one of the least-chronicled incidents in the history of the citrus belt."
 According to Gustavo Arellano, the event continues to be left out of historical chronicles of Orange County history.

-The strike has been credited with ending the myth of Mexican laborers being content with poor working conditions at the time, which was a myth heavily promoted by the Anglo agricultural industry, as well as for inspiring a conservative hostility against labor organization in Orange County and elsewhere.
+The strike has been credited with ending the myth that Mexican laborers were content with poor working conditions at the time, a myth heavily promoted by the Anglo agricultural industry, and with inspiring conservative hostility toward labor organization in Orange County and elsewhere.